Tuesday Oct. 27, 1964

 “Election promises – like naughty girls – should be made but not kept.”
 James Cameron-Grant MP

-This series of The Plane Makers had made its debut only four days after Harold Wilson’s Labour Government came to power.
-Obviously written before the election was called, the script has Sir Gerald Merle (William Devlin) telling Wilder that his job is to fight an election and of his conviction that his party will come to Government.
+This series of The Plane Makers premiered four days after Harold Wilson’s Labour Government came to power.
+Obviously written and recorded before the election was called, the script treads a fine balance to anticipate all possible outcomes.
+When Sir Gerald Merle (William Devlin) tells Wilder that his job is to fight an election and of his conviction that his party will come to Government, Wilder retorts, "If only I was sure which party you represent!"

 Grant tells Wilder that he will act straight away by accepting an invitation to take part in a political talk show.
 One where Sir Gerald Merle is also on the panel.The sequence gives a good insight into what the ATV studios looked like devoid of scenery.